November 17, 2017:

-Mickey Mantle’s mammoth home run off the Senators’ Chuck Stobbs at Griffith Stadium on April 17, 1953, is one of the most famous tape-measure blasts of all time.
+Mickey Mantle’s mammoth home run off Senators’ lefty Chuck Stobbs at Griffith Stadium on April 17, 1953, is one of the most famous tape-measure blasts of all time.
 In fact, most sources credit this homer with creating the “tape-measure’’ phrase, although obviously no tape measure was used to calculate the distance.
-(Mantle was later photographed with Yankees’ publicity director Arthur “Red” Patterson holding a huge tape measure.
+(Mantle was later photographed with Yankees’ publicity director Arthur “Red” Patterson holding a huge prop tape measure.)

-The home run has been listed in the Guinness Book of records as the longest documented blast.
+The home run, Mantle’s first of 1953, has been listed in the Guinness Book of records as the longest documented blast.
 It was commemorated with a card in the Topps 1961 baseball set.
-The front of the card featured an aerial view of Griffith Stadium and showed the purported flight of the ball.
+The front of the card featured an aerial view of cavernous Griffith Stadium in Washington and showed the purported flight of the ball.